 Selecting a mode for more electrical assistance, means you’re able to pedal with the feeling of having a superior level of fitness.
 And at maximum assistance (around 300 per cent) you’re still required to pedal hard if you want to go really fast, but at moments of key acceleration – up steep climbs or out of corners – you’re going to feel the engine give you a solid kick of power as you apply pressure to the pedals.
 Remember it’s only there up to 15.5mph.

 The battery for an e-MTB is usually located on the down tube, or increasingly built into it.
 For off road mountain biking the low relatively central position of both a mid-mount motor and downtube battery allows for a balanced and low centre of gravity and that means it’s easier to hustle the bike around trails with less physical effort and greater stability.

 We’d always err on the side of a bigger battery for mountain biking, as it’s more power-hungry than road riding.
-Most e-MTBs will come with a 400Wh or 500Wh battery.
+Most e-MTBs will come with a 400Wh or 500Wh battery and some now with 700wh batteries.
 The battery is the most expensive single component, so cheaper bikes tend to have smaller batteries.

 How long will the battery last?
 That’s the ‘how long is a piece of string’ question for a e-bike.
 It’s down to the level of electrical assistance you choose, your weight, and the topography of your chosen route: hills burn power much faster than flat ground.
 The surface you ride on makes a difference too, soft off-road conditions are more power hungry than hard, smooth tarmac.